seungwonlee003/distributed-key-value-store-test/README.md

 Refer to the GitHub Wiki for more details on the project.

-Refer to the article: "Why Distributed Systems Are Hard: Lessons Learned from Building a Raft-Based Distributed Key-Value Store."
+This article walks through the code: "Implementing the Raft-Based Key-Value Database in Java with Spring"

 ## Usage:
 discuss how to use this database: